GustavePate/gustavepate.github.io/_posts/2013-07-31-android-as-an-ide.md

 But wait...

-SSH client is not provided by android nor by busybox nor by botbrew.
+SSH client is not provided by android nor by busybox.
 How do I ssh to my server ?

 There are many techniques including:

 1. Using a cynaogenmmod rom which comes with a pre-install ssh client
 1. using connect bot and be stuck with one only terminal in 8-colors
-1. paying for some app that add a free ssh client to your android
+1. paying for some app that add a, btw, free ssh client to your android
 1. hijacking another app ssh client for free

-I will detail the third option here.
+I will detail the last option here.

-* Install [Dropbear][drop_bear] and start it
+* Install [SSHDroid][ssh_droid] and start it
 * remount your `/system` in `rw` mode:
 {% highlight sh linenos=table %}
 su
 mount -o rw,remount -t yaffs2 /dev/block/mtdblock3 /system